 Day 13: Bimthang to Gho or Tilje (2300m).
 5-6 hours

 From Bimthang, we can enjoy beautiful views of Mt.
 Manaslu, Manaslu north, Nemjung Himal, Himlung Himal and Cheo Himal.
 We start descending to cross a high pasture (Sangure Kharka) followed by a bridge over Dudh Khola.
 The trail goes through rhododendron forest and a narrow valley until we reach Karche.
-We trek across fields before making a steep climb over a ridge.
-The trail comes off the ridge to a river bank.
+We trek across fields before doing a steep climb over a ridge.
+The path comes off the hill to a river bank.
 A short distance beyond is the village of Gho.

 Day 14: Gho or Tilje – Dharapani